 Another important thing to do regarding updates:

-For other people’s updates:
+For other people’s posts:

 “Liking” their updates is okay (and better than doing nothing), but “Commenting” and “Sharing” them is much better.